Close-up of a dog, possibly a hound, being held by a person wearing a beige knit sweater outdoors with green and yellow foliage in the background.

 I met Rhody during a routine intake at a shelter in Pennsylvania while volunteering for a Ridgeback rescue group.
 Rhody needed a lot of help; mostly, he was shut down.
 Rhody was labeled aggressive and required special handling.
 I worked as a volunteer with Rhody weekly, utilizing craniosacral therapy, binaural beats, and guided walks on the shelter grounds.
 I also worked in tandem with a trainer who taught me the best ways to physically handle Rhody - correct harness and the like.
 Eventually, I decided to foster Rhody to get him out of the shelter.
 After one week of fostering, I chose to adopt him.

 Rhody was not aggressive - he was misunderstood.
-He would display mild agressive behavior such as growling, or showing teeth but never bit.
+He would display mild aggressive behavior, such as growling or showing teeth, but never bite.
 These were warnings.
 He was an excellent communicator.

 I saw an absolute love bug coming out in him.
 He was beginning to drop all the ‘tough guy’ attitude and soften.
 I could not believe what I was seeing and experiencing with him.
 It completely changed the way I was thinking about aggression and patterns we developed over time, be it human or canine, that then translate to poor behavior.

-I’ve an extensive background in dance and yoga and have been directing yoga classes for two decades.
-It was actually yoga that brought me to Santa Fe in 1999 to study under Tias Little of Yoga Source, now Prajna Yoga.
-During that time, I took elective classes with Dr. Vasant Lad at the Ayurvedic Institute.
+I have an extensive background in dance and yoga and have been directing yoga classes for two decades.
+I came to Santa Fe in 1999 to study under Tias Little of Yoga Source.
+During that time, I took classes with Dr. Vasant Lad at the Ayurvedic Institute.
 I have also adopted Craniosacral Therapy from the Franklyn Sills school and The Barral Institute’s Visceral Manipulation courses.
-I operate the all of the marketing for Aimee Kolsby Cadiz, Structural Integrator and Biomechanics educator whom I’ve gleaned so much knowledge from indirect to marketing her work.
-My two-year undergraduate focus was in biology at the University of Pittsburgh.
+I grew up with dogs and have had mostly Rhodesian Ridgebacks throughout my adult life.

 My vision is to help as many canines and other animals as possible through the practices and ethics I have.
-My goal is to show you how to see and listen to your animals so you can effectively be their voice and their advocate for health, wellness and fairness.
+My goal is to show you how to see and listen to your animals so you can effectively be their voice and their advocate for health, wellness, and fairness.
+Eventually, I would like to develop a sanctuary to rehabilitate canines and house the ones in need.